Linkriver/Chainlink-Node-Docker-Deployment/README.md

 GAS_UPDATER_ENABLED=true
 ALLOW_ORIGINS=*" > ~/.chainlink-kovan/.env
 ````
 - `MIN_OUTGOING_CONFIRMATIONS` and `MIN_INCOMING_CONFIRMATIONS` are set to `1` to perform faster on testnets.
-If you're node's jobs trigger transactions of real value or you're node sends multiple requets you can adjust that value for higher security.
+If you're node's jobs trigger transactions of real value or your node sends multiple requests you can adjust that value for higher security.
+These parameters' values also depend on the network's block time and your blockchain client connection.
 - `MINIMUM_CONTRACT_PAYMENT` is set to `100000000000000000` (0.1 LINK), for on-chain verification on https://market.link it should be set to `1000000000000000` (0.001) or lower.
 - `LINK_CONTRACT_ADDRESS` is the chainlink token adress of the Kovan network.
 Other chains and networks: https://docs.chain.link/docs/link-token-contracts
 - `LOG_LEVEL` is `debug` to display every action and synced block.
 You can change this parameter to "info" in order to use less storage capacity